Typical Correlation Length of Sequentially Generated Tensor Network States

 \isonorm*

 \begin{proof} We split the proof into four steps, following the structure of the proof of Result~\ref{res:mps_renyi}.
-The steps are overall very similar to those of the proof of Result~\ref{res:mps_norm} (see App.~\ref{app:mps_norm}).
+The steps are overall very similar to those of the proof of Result~\ref{res:mps_norm} (see Appendix~\ref{app:mps_norm}).

 \begin{step} We rewrite \( \mathbb{E} N (A : B) \) in terms of expressions of the form of Eq.~\eqref{eq:iso_caffe}.
 As in one dimension, with the Hilbert-Schmidt inner product, The right-hand side can be written in the desired form [see Eq.~\eqref{eq:mps_norm_5}]. \end{step}